Did you know that your bank passwords, WhatsApp messages, and credit card transactions are protected because of prime numbers?

 Overview of Methods to Check Prime Numbers in Python

-Python offers several ways to check if a number is prime.
-The choice of method depends on the size of the number, the level of optimization required, and the available resources.
+There are multiple ways in Python you can check whether a number is prime.
+It depends on the size of the number (its magnitude), the level of optimization you would like, and the resources you have available.

 Basic Methods

 Basic methods involve straightforward approaches using loops and conditions.
-These methods are easy to understand and implement but are not efficient for large numbers.
+These basic methods are simple to implement and understand, but are not the best option for large numbers.

 Optimized Methods

 Optimized methods are aimed at minimizing iterations for checking primality.
-These methods indicate that a number could be prime, but involved some high level math, using methods such as square root adjustments, and skipping even number checks.
+These methods indicate that a number could be prime, but involve some high-level math, using methods such as square root adjustments and skipping even number checks.

 Advanced Methods